 Designed by architect Renzo Piano, the Whitney's building in the Meatpacking District includes approximately 50,000 square feet of indoor galleries and 13,000 square feet of outdoor exhibition space and terraces facing the High Line.
 An expansive gallery for special exhibitions is approximately 18,000 square feet in area, making it the largest column-free museum gallery in New York City.
 Additional exhibition space includes a lobby gallery (accessible free of charge), two floors for the permanent collection, and a special exhibitions gallery on the top floor.

 A retail shop on the ground-floor level contributes to the busy street life of the area.
-A ground-floor restaurant and top-floor cafe are operated by renowned restaurateur Danny Meyer and his Union Square Hospitality Group.
+A ground-floor restaurant, Untitled, and the top-floor Studio Cafe are operated by renowned restaurateur Danny Meyer and his Union Square Hospitality Group.

 Mr. Piano’s design takes a strong and strikingly asymmetrical form—one that responds to the industrial character of the neighboring loft buildings and overhead railway while asserting a contemporary, sculptural presence.
 The upper stories of the building overlook the Hudson River on its west, and step back gracefully from the elevated High Line Park to its east.